Learn to safely and effectively operate dialysis machines, work with medical records, and provide care for patients with kidney disorders.

 The program consists of two courses: theory and clinical.
 The theory course is delivered through classroom instruction, group discussions, case-studies, and simulations.
 Students apply theoretical knowledge in the clinical practicum, which takes place in hospital or community dialysis clinics.
 The clinical course is delivered through clinical instruction and supervision, observation and assessment, daily post-clinical conferences and reflective journaling.

-Proof of English proficiency and English 12 with a ‘C+’ or equivalent
+- English 12 with a minimum 'C+' grade or equivalent or

-OACP 1108 Medical Terminology 1: or equivalent, taken within 5 years
+- OACP 1108 Medical Terminology 1 or equivalent, taken within the last five years

 - Measles, Mumps, and Rubella